acmoles/portfolio/portfolio/projects/wesen.md

 </ProjectVisual>

 <ProjectStage ctaLabel="www.wesen.studio" ctaUrl="http://www.wesen.studio"
-description="Wesen asks the question; can customers be creators?
-It enables anyone to create a pendant necklace, which can be manufactured on demand by a blend of traditional and modern techniques." :fadeUpHero="false">
+description="Can customers be creators?
+Wesen enables anyone to create a pendant necklace that can be manufactured on demand by a blend of modern and traditional techniques." :fadeUpHero="false">

 <template v-slot:visual-grid>
   <!-- <figure class="image">